bhrutledge/resume/brian-rutledge-resume.md

 Dublin, OH

 #### Software Engineer
-2002–2005
+2001–2005

 - Assumed sole development responsibility for a troubled network device, turning it into a major new source of income
 - Designed, developed, and documented new features for network devices using 68k Assembly, C, C++, Java, and Python
+- Designed and developed a Perl web application for automated regression testing of network devices
 - Designed and executed test plans for network devices
 - Completed several minor software releases as sole developer
 - Completed several major software releases on a small team
 - Diagnosed and addressed field issues in conjunction with customer service

-#### Software Engineering Intern
-2001

-- Designed and developed a Perl web application for automated regression testing of network devices

-### Nationwide Services Company
-Columbus, OH

-#### Unix System Administrator Intern
-2000

-- Assisted with server maintenance and testing third-party software
-- Studied Perl, the Unix environment, and system administration tools

 ### The Ohio State University
 Columbus, OH

-#### System Operations Center Operator
+#### System Operations Center Operator, Lab Consultant
 2000-2002

 - Responded to help requests in a Unix and Windows environment
 - Designed and developed a graphic FAQ editor in Java

-#### Lab Consultant
-2000

 - Provided programming and Unix assistance to students in labs of 50-100 computers